 Talk to a specialist

 Call 020 7644 1770 to speak with our award-winning travel consultants.

 Have a memorable stay to forever treasure in your heart as you discover Antigua's raw and vibrant beauty from a stunning all inclusive property.

 - The perfect location on Dickenson Bay and just 20 minutes from the airport

 - Never waste a minute of your holiday and benefit from all the included activities - scuba diving, golf, horse riding, tennis and more

 - Romantic a la carte dining at Warri Pier with spectacular views of the sea

-Treat yourself to the ultimate coastal holiday with eight days at Antigua's postcard-ready Jolly Harbour.
-This is a...
+Treat yourself to the ultimate coastal holiday at Starfish Jolly Beach Resort - on Antigua's postcard-ready Jolly...

 The Verandah Resort & Spa is hidden in an idyllic bay on the unspoilt northeast coast of Antigua.
 Set on 30 beachfront...